CONP Portal | Share

 Introduction

 Thank you for sharing your data with the CONP and the scientific community!
-Making your data Findable, Accessible, Interoperable, and Reusable is key to making your research findings impactful, scientifically and strategically useful to both you and your peers, and more likely to contribute to scientific discovery.
+Making your data FAIR (Findable, Accessible, Interoperable, and Reusable) is key to making your research findings more impactful and likely to contribute to scientific discovery, as well as scientifically and strategically useful to both you and your peers.
+Below, we describe four different methods for adding your data to the CONP Portal.

 -